aws-samples/cfn101-workshop/workshop/content/40-workshop-part-02/30-package-and-deploy/100-lab-12-package-deploy/_index.md

 response.json
 ```

-Lambda will be triggered, and the response form Lambda will be saved in `response.json file`.
+Lambda will be triggered, and the response form Lambda will be saved in `response.json` file.

 You can check the result of the file by running command below: